sciencebox/kuboxed/README.md

 kubectl create -f LDAP.yaml
 ```
 The LDAP container will be downloaded and run on a node labeled with `nodeApp=ldap`.
 The container folders `/var/lib/ldap` and `/etc/ldap/slapd.d` must be stored on persistent media.

-and requires access to persistent storage at `/mnt/ldap`.
-Also, a Kubernetes service names `ldap` will be created to access the server from other containers of the cluster at `ldap.boxed.svc.cluster.local`.
+Also, a Kubernetes service named `ldap` will be created to access the server from other containers of the cluster at `ldap.boxed.svc.cluster.local`.

+Consider adding some demo users to the LDAP server when deploying Boxed for the first time.
+The script at `/root/addusers.sh` on the LDAP container will automatically create 10 users accounts and a special user account with administrator privileges.

+To access CERNBox and SWAN services, please use the following user information **(username:password)**:
+  * user0:test0
+  * user1:test1
+  * ...
+  * user9:test9

 ### 2. Deployment of EOS